 What should I do in preparation for surgery?

 Blood thinning medications such as aspirin, clopidogrel (Plavix, Isocover) and warfarin can make bleeding more likely during and after surgery.
-If you are taking these drugs your doctor will tell you if and when to stop these medications prior to surgery and you might also discuss this with your GP and/or cardiologist.
+If you are taking these drugs I will discuss with you if and when to stop these medications prior to surgery and it is likely to also be important to discuss this with your GP and/or cardiologist.
 You should also consider stopping anti-inflammatory drugs like ibuprofen (Neurofen), fish oil, ginger, ginseng and garlic containing supplements two weeks before surgery.

 What happens after the operation?

-After surgery, the operated eye(s) will be firmly padded for about 6-12 hours and there may be a small drain in place on each side, to help prevent significant swelling and bruising.
-The doctor normally removes the dressing and the drains the day after surgery and you can usually return home on the first or second postoperative day.
+After surgery, the operated eye(s) may be padded for about 6-12 hours (for the external route) and there may be a small drain in place on each side, to help prevent significant swelling and bruising (also for the external route only).
+The dressing is normally removed the day after surgery and you can usually return home on the first or second postoperative day.

 There is some bruising, swelling and relatively mild discomfort after surgery and it is necessary to take time off work, usually around 3-4 weeks.
 In some cases this time off can be quite long if double vision is troublesome.

-You will be asked to take some medications after surgery such as eye drops, antibiotics, steroids, or pain-killers.
+You will be asked to take some medications after surgery such as eye drops, antibiotics, steroids, or pain-killers 이클립스 sts 다운로드.

 What are the main complications following orbital decompression surgery?